-In the Reports tab, you can access a selection of reports that provide detailed information on application usage on your network, as well as network activity statistics based on application, user name, client, and location.
+On the Reports tab, you can access a selection of reports that provide detailed information on application usage on your network, as well as network activity statistics based on application, user name, client, and site.
 For many of the reports, you can click on an item in the report to view details or right-click an item to select from other focused reports.

-- Dashboard View Overview
+- Dashboard Overview

-- Browser View
+- Browser

-- Application Flows View
+- Application Flows

-- Fingerprints View
+- Fingerprints

-- Configuration View
+- Configuration

-- Reports View
+- Reports

-ExtremeAnalytics Dashboard
+ExtremeAnalytics Dashboard Overview

-Accessible from the Analytics tab in Extreme Management Center, the Dashboard view displays an overview of application usage on your network, as well as network activity statistics through a series of real-time reports.
+Accessible from the Analytics tab in Extreme Management Center, the Dashboard tab displays an overview of application usage on your network, as well as network activity statistics through a series of real-time reports.
 The Dashboard is flexible and customizable - you can choose the reports and the design of the page to meet your specific needs.
 Many of the reports are links to more detailed pages.

-The Dashboard includes a drop-down menu with links to additional report dashboards:
+The Dashboard includes a drop-down list with links to additional report dashboards:

 - Insights

 - Client/Server

 - Applications Browser

-- High-Rate Application Collector

 - Industry

-- Application Map
+- IP Reputation

 - Response Time

 - Network Service

 - Tracked Applications

-Several report pages can be launched in the Reports > Reports Designer view in Extreme Management Center by clicking the Launch in Report Designer icon ( ).
+Several report pages can be launched in the Reports > Reports Designer view in Extreme Management Center by clicking the Launch in Report Designer icon ().